The Movie Waffler New to Netflix - CONFESS, FLETCH | The Movie Waffler

 While Hamm does his best, Mottola and co-writer Zev Borow struggle to define the character.
 Treating the discovery of a young woman's corpse as a joke doesn't exactly endear us to Fletch from the off, and Hamm's nice-guy routine is always in conflict with the cold-hearted nature of the character as written on the page.
 There are some witty retorts and one-liners, but too many of them are of the Dad joke variety.
 Supporting characters occupy tired stereotypes like the ditzy heiress, the horny older woman, the sloppy stoner etc, with only Hamm's old Mad Men co-star John Slattery given an interesting character.
 He plays Fletch's old newspaper editor Frank, a grizzled throwback to the likes of Simon Oakland in Kolchak.
 At best, Confess, Fletch plays like a serviceable pilot for a TV show, and Slattery's Frank would make for a welcome recurring character.
 As a standalone movie, there just isn't enough substance to this endeavour.

-Confess, Fletch is in UK/ROI cinemas from November 18th.
+Confess, Fletch is on Netflix UK/ROI now.